poornalayam/poornalayam-web-hugo/content/classes-recorded/_index.md

 name: classes-recorded
 ---

-Classes are provided in audio mp3 format for download from this website, in [YouTube Channel](https://www.youtube.com/user/swamiguruparananda) and also in [iTunes](https://itunes.apple.com/us/artist/poornalayam/id881211873?mt=2).
+Classes are provided in audio mp3 format for download from this website, in [YouTube Channel](https://www.youtube.com/user/swamiguruparananda), Spotify and also in [iTunes](https://itunes.apple.com/us/artist/poornalayam/id881211873?mt=2).
 Each class is of 60 minutes duration.

 The [Poornalayam Catalogue (பட்டியல்) 2019](/files/poornalayam-catalogue-2019.pdf) contains a complete list of Swamiji’s books and classes.